 Effective April 2019, when a new Academic Calendar is published in May, all the information normally comes into effect in the September after publication.
 This means students can rely on the information in the Academic Calendar being in effect from September through to the end of the following August.

-For example: the information in 2021–2022 Academic Calendar comes into effect September 2021.
-Students already following the 2020-2021 Academic Calendar continue to do so through the Summer of 2021 but can use the new Calendar to begin planning their courses for Fall/Winter (2021-22) course enrolment and for program enrolment in the Spring of 2022.
+For example, the information in the 2023–2024 Academic Calendar comes into effect September 2023.
+Students already following the 2022-2023 Academic Calendar continue to do so through the Summer of 2023 but can use the new Calendar to begin planning their courses for 2023-24 Fall/Winter course enrolment and for program enrolment in the Spring of 2024.

 Specifically, when it comes to any new information regarding courses, programs of study, or degrees offered, this means:

 - Changes to programs of study – either to rules on how to enrol in the program or to complete the program – take effect the following Summer.
-So any changes in the 2021–2022 Academic Calendar apply to students who enroll in the Spring/Summer of 2022 (allowing the 2021–2022 Fall/Winter session to prepare and plan).
+So any changes in the 2023–2024 Academic Calendar apply to students who enrol in the Spring/Summer of 2024 (allowing the 2023–2024 Fall/Winter session to prepare and plan).

 This applies not only to changes to the curriculum – to degrees, programs of study, and courses – but also to rules and policies.